A spin on a traditional Brandy Old Fashioned but the the slightly spicy addition of candied ginger and ginger ale. Perfect for fall and the Holidays!

 What I do find with Old Fashioneds, is that their appearance can very quite drastically.
 Some versions don’t use muddled fruit which results in a clearer, cleaner looking drink.
 Mine is a bit pulpy looking, since I muddled the orange, cherry and ginger pretty aggressively and only used the top of the cocktail shaker to strain it.
 However, I like the flavor that muddling the fruit provides, and the appearance is less important to me.

 All said and done, I’ve seen so many different recipes for Old Fashioneds, that I don’t really think there is a “right” way to make them.
 This is my version, and I like it.
-Give it a try, and see if you like it, otherwise, play around with the recipe to find out what you like best.
+Give it a try, and see how you like it.

 - 1 small orange or 1/2 naval orange